audience guide

 Lecture PDFs, annotated slides, screenshots, and handwritten notes slow down card creation when the workflow is too manual.

-Many students hit a point where the schedule is technically working, but the daily experience becomes so draining that consistency starts to slip.
+Many students hit a point where the schedule still works on paper, but the daily experience becomes so draining that consistency starts to slip.

 where Imprimo helps